lb3361/gigatron-lb/extension-crazy/README.md

 The patched ROM feature that increments the page number is enabled when bit 0 of location 0x0b is set (ex videoModeC location).

 ## 3.4.
 Extended audio

-The center pin of the PWM header (or the XIN3 pin of the extension header on earlier boards) outputs an average voltage in range 0.0 to 3.3V that depends linearly on the six upper bits of the last extended control code for device 13.
+The center pin of the PWM header (or the XIN3 pin of the extension header on earlier versions boards) outputs an average voltage in range 0.0 to 3.3V that depends linearly on the six upper bits of the last extended control code for device 13.
 In other words,
 ```
   SYS_ExpanderControl( (x<<10) | 0XD0 );
 ```